 Many HISAs such as EQ Bank offer a rate of around 1 - 2%, which is significantly higher than traditional banks who typically pay 0% interest.
 Since you need to keep your money somewhere, you might as well make some interest on it with a HISA.

 The interest rate you earn won't affect your life insurance payments since it's a direct debit, but the idea here is to make your money work for you by putting it in an account that pays some interest.

 Some people may be disappointed to learn that many of the top life insurance companies in Canada don’t allow you to pay for your monthly life insurance premiums with a credit card, but it makes sense since direct debit will usually ensure that there are no interruptions to your payments.

-That said, at PolicyMe, you have the option to pay for your monthly premiums with a credit card or even your Visa debit card.
-PolicyMe has a measure in place that notifies customers if their credit card is expiring, so as to not let their policies lapse.
+That said, at PolicyMe, you have the option to pay for your term life insurance Canada rates with a credit card or even your Visa debit card.
+PolicyMe has a measure in place that notifies customers if their credit card is expiring, so as to cnot let their policies lapse.

 Use the term life insurance Canada calculator to see what rates best suit you.